The ismNumberadvanced term

 Key words in the Arabic

-أَوْسَطُهَا سَاكِنٌthe middle one vowel-less
+أَوْسَطُهَا سَاكِنٌthe middle one of which carries sukun

 Understand it

 Arabic's biggest plural shapes — مَسَاجِد، قَوَاعِد، دَرَاهِم with two letters after the alif; مَصَابِيح، مَفَاتِيح، قَوَارِير with three around a sakin — have reached the 'utmost' of plural form: no further plural can be built on them.
 That fullness costs them their tanwin: the pattern is mamnu' min al-sarf, so jarr appears as fatha.
-One ال or an idafa restores the kasra: فِي الْمَسَاجِدِ.
+One الْ or an idafa restores the kasra: فِي الْمَسَاجِدِ.

 How to spot it